veeruamma/Machine-Learning-Topics/Support Vector Machines.md

 It is an extended version of the maximum margin classifier which also deals with the non-separable cases.

-Let us consider a tuning parameter C. In this classifier, the high value of C can give us a robust model.
+Let us consider a tuning parameter C which can be used for regularization.
+In this classifier, the high value of C can give us a robust model.
 A lower value of C gives us a flexible model

 ![image](https://user-images.githubusercontent.com/30498799/114538240-bb2ffd80-9c85-11eb-86be-8c039621c47f.png)